relaxdiego/coterminal/README.md

 ```

-Afterwards, tell them to SSH to your machine via:
+Afterwards, tell them to SSH to your machine:

 ```
-ssh <username>@<host>
+ssh <username>@<your-machine's-address>
 ```

-Run `coterminal-add` multiple times if you want to add more co-workers
+Run `coterminal-add` for every co-worker you want to share your terminal
-into the mix.
+with.

 Read-only Mode
 --------------

-If you want to invite someone but only want them read-only access--That
+If you want to invite someone but only want give them read-only access
-is, they can't run commands on the shared terminal--just append `-r`:
+(that is, all of their keyboard/mouse inputs are ignored) just append `-r`:

 ```
 coterminal-add gh:relaxdiego -r